anuj4994/project02/README.md

 use cloud;

-In that I have created tabel named cat
+In that I have created table named cat

 CREATE TABLE `cat` (
   `workId` varchar(255) DEFAULT NULL,